ChrisCavs/headBanger/README.md

 ### 'Silence'
 During binding, all event listeners turn off for a period of time.
 This is accomplished through a 'pause' attribute placed on the window, which is checked for each callback bound to the 'keydown' event.

-Originally, this 'silence' was handled in local state and passing to components via props.
+Originally, this 'silence' was handled in local state and passed to components via props.
 However, as props changed, the canvas component would re-render and cause bugs and glitches in the animations.
 Therefore, the only way to pass knowledge between components at different levels of the application was to use the window.